finbourne/lusid-sdk-python-preview/sdk/docs/ComplianceApi.md

     # Create an instance of the API class
     api_instance = lusid.ComplianceApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The time at which to get results from.
 Default : latest (optional)
 page = 'page_example' # str | Optional.
 The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) start = 56 # int | Optional.
-When paginating, skip this number of results. (optional) limit = 56 # int | Optional.
+If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | Optional.
 When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Optional.
 Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
         # [EARLY ACCESS] ListComplianceTemplates: List compliance templates.
-        api_response = api_instance.list_compliance_templates(as_at=as_at, page=page, start=start, limit=limit, filter=filter)
+        api_response = api_instance.list_compliance_templates(as_at=as_at, page=page, limit=limit, filter=filter)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling ComplianceApi->list_compliance_templates: %s\n" % e)